Medora (horse): Stud record

 Medora was retired to become a broodmare for Cussans, although she subsequently changed ownership several times.
 In all she produced fourteen live foals between 1818 and 1834.
 In the following year Medora was sold for export to Germany but died on the passage to her new home in autumn 1835.

 The most immediately successful of Medora's offspring was the filly Gulnare (foaled in 1824, by Smolensko), who won the Oaks and went on to produce the 2000 Guineas winner The Corsair.
 Medora's lasting influence on the breed however, came through her third foal Pucelle (1821, by Muley).
 She was the ancestor of many important winners including The Ugly Buck (2000 Guineas), The Flea (1000 Guineas), Thebais (1000 Guineas and Oaks), Virago, War Cloud, Ribot, Sagaro and most importantly St Marguerite.

 St Marguerite won the 1000 Guineas in 1882 and became the foundation mare of Thoroughbred family 4n.
 Members of this family, all of them direct female-line descendants of St Marguerite and Medora, include Seabreeze (1000 Guineas and St Leger), Rock Sand, Gallant Fox, Canonero II, Triptych, Generous and Imagine.

 Pedigree

+^ Medora is inbred 4S x 5S x 5D x 4D to the stallion Herod, meaning that he appears fourth and fifth generation on the sire side of his pedigree and fifth and fourth generation on the dam side of her pedigree.

+Medora is inbred 4S x 4D to the stallion Highflyer, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of her pedigree.

+Medora is inbred 4S x 4D to the stallion Eclipse, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of her pedigree.

+^ Medora is inbred 5S x 4D to the stallion Alfred, meaning that he appears fifth generation on the sire side of his pedigree and fourth generation on the dam side of her pedigree.